USDOT-SDC/infrastructure/plans/test.md

 activities and deliverables of the testing activities for the Infrastructure resources.

 ### In Scope Test Plan
-- Check that the instance scheduler is reading the global schedule from S3
+- Check the S3 VPC Endpoint

 ### Out of Scope AWS Resources
 - Log4SDC
+- Instance Scheduler

 ### Objectives
 The test objectives are to verify the functionality of the